ably/ably-cocoa/README.md

 6. Push to the branch (`git push origin my-new-feature`)
 7. Create a new Pull Request

+## Running tests

+The project supports fastlane.
+To run tests use `fastlane scan --scheme "Ably"`.

 ## Release Process

 This library uses [semantic versioning](http://semver.org/).
 For each release, the following needs to be done: